fire/facetorch-app/README.md

 [Documentation](https://tomas-gajarsky.github.io/facetorch/facetorch/index.html), [Docker Hub](https://hub.docker.com/repository/docker/tomasgajarsky/facetorch) [(GPU)](https://hub.docker.com/repository/docker/tomasgajarsky/facetorch-gpu)

 Facetorch is a Python library that can detect faces and analyze facial features using deep neural networks.
-The goal is to gather open sourced face analysis models from the community, optimize them for performance using TorchScript and combine them to create a face analysis tool that one can:
+The goal is to gather open-sourced face analysis models from the community, optimize them for performance using TorchScript and combine them to create a face analysis tool that one can:

 1. configure using [Hydra](https://hydra.cc/docs/intro/) (OmegaConf)
 2. reproduce with [conda-lock](https://github.com/conda-incubator/conda-lock) and [Docker](https://docs.docker.com/get-docker/)
 3. accelerate on CPU and GPU with [TorchScript](https://pytorch.org/docs/stable/jit.html)
-4. extend by uploading a model file to Google Drive and adding a config yaml file to the repository
+4. extend by uploading a model file to Google Drive and adding a config YAML file to the repository

 Please, use the library responsibly with caution and follow the [ethics guidelines for Trustworthy AI from European Commission](https://ec.europa.eu/futurium/en/ai-alliance-consultation.1.html).